kh-kim/simple-ntc/README.md

 # Simple Nueral Text Classification(NTC)

-This repository contains implementation of naive and simple text classification using recurrent neural network (LSTM) and convolutional neural network (from [[Kim et al.2014](http://arxiv.org/abs/1408.5882)]).
+This repository contains implementation of naive and simple text classification using recurrent neural network (LSTM) and convolutional neural network (from [[Kim 2014](http://arxiv.org/abs/1408.5882)]).
 You need to specify architecture to train, and you can select both.
 If you choose both arthictecture to classify sentences, inference will be done by ensemble (just simple average).

 In addition, this repo is for [lecture](https://www.fastcampus.co.kr/data_camp_nlpbasic/) and [book](https://kh-kim.gitbook.io/natural-language-processing-with-pytorch/), what I conduct.
 Please, refer those site for further information.